For more information, please visit the New Jersey Division of Elections website.

 Moving Within the Same County:

-If a voter has moved within the same district, the voter may cast a ballot in the same manner as other voters (on November 3, that is by provisional paper ballot) upon completing a written affirmation at the polling place.
+If a voter has moved within the same district, the voter may cast a ballot in the same manner as other voters completing a written affirmation at the polling place.
 If a voter has moved to a different district within the same county, the voter may vote by provisional ballot in the district to which he or she has moved, upon completing a written affirmation at the polling place.

 Moving Between Counties: